Margaret Travers Symons: Incident of 13 October 1908

-She was removed from the building.
-She was not arrested, the Metropolitan Police having no jurisdiction in the Houses of Parliament.
+Travers Symons was removed from the building, but she was not arrested, as the Metropolitan Police had no jurisdiction in the Houses of Parliament.
+The event was reported in major newspapers: she had made history by being the first woman to speak in the House of Commons.
+She wrote the same day to Idris, assuring him her action was unpremeditated.

-That evening suffragettes were outside parliament, protesting summonses laid against three of their leaders.
+That evening, suffragettes were outside parliament, protesting summonses laid against three of their leaders.
 On this occasion 24 women and 12 men were arrested.
-Emmeline Pankhurst was arrested later for organising the demonstration and she was sentenced to three months in prison.
-The stunt was reported in major newspapers: she had made history by being the first woman to speak in the House of Commons.
-She wrote the same day to Idris, assuring him her action was unpremeditated.
+Emmeline Pankhurst was arrested later for organising the demonstration and sentenced to three months in prison.

 Aftermath

-Hardie was much embarrassed by Margaret Travers Symons's actions, though they remained on good terms: at the time, she was not only his personal secretary, but was also playing a major role in running Hardie's household.
-While she was not arrested, the Speaker of the House of Commons imposed a sanction excluding her from the House for two years, extended by area to the precincts of Westminster Abbey.
-Travers Symons continued to work on Hardie's correspondence (which was disrupted) at his flat, at Nevill's Court off Fetter Lane.
+Hardie was much embarrassed by Margaret Travers Symons's actions, though they remained on good terms.
+At the time, she was not only his personal secretary but was also playing a major role in running Hardie's household.
+While she was not arrested, the Speaker of the House of Commons imposed a sanction excluding her from the House for two years, and extended this ban to the precincts of Westminster Abbey.
+Travers Symons continued to work on Hardie's correspondence at his flat, at Nevill's Court off Fetter Lane.
 She joined the City of London branch of the Independent Labour Party, which sometimes met in the flat.
-She was arrested in December 1911 with other suffragettes for obstruction, at a demonstration in which stones were thrown, to Hardie's further discomforture.
+She was arrested in December 1911 with other suffragettes for obstruction, at a demonstration in which stones were thrown, to Hardie's further discomfort.

 Travers Symons filed to divorce her husband in 1910 for his adultery, and the divorce was granted in 1911.
 It was almost a decade later when the first woman was to take her seat after being elected to the British parliament, Nancy Astor, Viscountess Astor, who was elected in 1919 following the relaxation that allowed some women in British elections.

 Later life

-Travers Symons was still working as secretary to Keir Hardie around 1912–3.
+Travers Symons was still working as secretary to Keir Hardie around 1912–13.
 She then went to Egypt, working as a journalist and scrutinising British control.
 She was strongly critical of "Anglicisation": the employment, in the years around World War I, of a higher proportion of civil servants of British origin.

-In 1932 Travers Symons attended the inaugural meeting of the Production for Use League, at Friends House.
-She was living in London after World War II.
+In 1932, Travers Symons attended the inaugural meeting of the Production for Use League, at Friends House.
+She lived in London after World War II.